LEARNAcademy/syllabus/react/state.md

 #### Overview

-JavaScript components often need to store data and perform logic to create interactive user experiences.
+React components often need to store data and perform logic to create interactive user experiences.
 Data needs to be stored in a way that it can be accessed throughout the component and updated when necessary.
 In a React component the data is managed by a special function called a React hook.
 The React hook allows developers to create a variable with an initial value and a method to update the value as needed.

 #### Previous Lecture (1 hour, 3 min)